 Although preserved and dried blooms last a long time, they don't last forever.
 Dried flowers are a sustainable and affordable option for your home, workplace or wedding.
 They have an extended shelf life and don’t require disposing of every week as fresh flowers do.
 The conditions in which your preserved and dried florals are stored in will determine their lifespan, but as a general guide, dried flowers can last many years.

 Preserved flowers tend to have a longer lifespan as they have been preserved and set in glycerin and may have been dyed.
-As long as they are cared for properly, you should get at least a year out of the flowers and foliage.
+As long as they are cared for properly, you should get at least a year or two out of dried flowers and foliage.

 How do I care for Dried Flowers?